SouthGreenPlatform/genoring/README.md

 - "src": if the module uses custom containers, their sources will be provided there in sub-directories corresponding to service names (ie. YAML file names without the ".yml" extensions).
+- "res": if the module needs additional directory and files, that could be mounted in containers for instance, they should be put in this resources directory.
+   Note: Any resource that could be edited by the administrator for customization should be copied in a sub-directory of the "./volumes/" directory at installation time.

 ### Data mapping